IanBellomy/Zoomy/README.md

 ## Methods

+`clearZoom()`
-`clearZoom` animate the content back to its default position and scale; reset the pointer tracking cache.
+Animate the content back to its default position and scale; reset the pointer tracking cache.
 I recommend providing some way for a user to trigger this.
 (See warning.)

+`setZoom(targetScale:number,originX:number,originY:number,animate=false,center=false)`
+Immediately set the zoom of the element.
+Calls to this while gesturing are ignored.
+- `targetScale` the scale to end up at
+- `originX` where to zoom into
+- `originY` where to zoom into
+- `animate` should animate change?
+Default is `false`.
+- `center` move the content so that the origin is in the middle of the zoom-panel element.
+Default is `false`.

 ## Events
 Zoom-Panel emits the following custom events: